jr-leary7/SCISSORS/README.md

 ```

 # Getting Started
-Here's a basic tutorial on how to get `SCISSORS` up and running (and finding cool cell subrgroups for you!).
+Here's a basic tutorial on how to get `SCISSORS` up and running (and finding cool cell subgroups for you!).
 ## Libraries
 First, we load the necessary libraries, `Seurat` to contain our analyses and `SeuratData` for our example dataset.
 ```{r}